ijoel/berkeley-mlai-pa5_1/README.md

-# berkeley-mlai-pa5_1
+# Berkeley Haas Pro MLAI: Module 5 Practical Assignment 1

-This repo contains the code and notebook for the practical assignment of module 5
+This repo contains the Jupyter notebook for the practical assignment 1 of module 5